au-ts/lionsos_docs/content/docs/use/language_support.md

 Pancake is a new programming language, developed at Trustworthy Systems in co-ordination with other researchers, with the goal of creating verified device drivers.
+It is a low-level systems langauge, with a similar syntax to C.

-Pancake, is not mature yet but is receiving internal use for writing and formally verifying drivers.
+Pancake is not yet mature but is receiving internal use for writing and formally verifying drivers.

 You can find out more about the Pancake project